etuecke/cs50finalproject/DESIGN.md

     - Jinja was used to prevent code duplication, as we used for loops to populate the flex containers.
     - Hidden input fields were used to send information back to the flask app, where it could be added to the correct table(s) in the database.
 5. search.html
     - We designed a search page with multiple search options for the user to take advantage of.
+After the user submits the form, we implemented several SQL queries, taking advantage of INNER JOIN to combine tables and search the movies database for movies that fit the criteria.
 6. searched.html
     - Using the search results, this html page populates the search data into a table that displays information like the movie title, the director(s), and the stars of the movie.
 It also adds a checkbox next to every row, which can be used to select multiple movies at once and add them to the watch list of have watched list (populated on the home page)
     - We used JavaScript to determine which movies had been selected and which button had been clicked (which determines which list to add the selected movies to).